k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/08_custom_ws_input_parameters.md

 ## Transferring The Input Parameters

-Input parameters can be transferred to the project custom Web Services either as:
+Input parameters can be transferred to the project custom-built Web Services either as:

 - Standard web service parameters, according to the verb.
 - Part of the URL path